grafana/developer-advocacy/templates/A&A checklist.md

 - Introduce guest
 	- Who are you?
 	- What do you do?
-	- What is your adobo?
+	- What's your adobo? (a food, item, activity that reminds you of home)
 -
 - Outro
 	- What's one piece of advice you would give to women or underrepresented groups who want to have a career in tech?